Ritten11/KRW_project/README.md

 been modified, and `[CHANGE_RATIO]` is the ratio of all triples between the ranks of `[CHANGES_AT_RANK]` that have been modified.

+All changes made to the graph are saved in the `./data/change_log/` directory.

 ## Initial exploratory data analysis
 Before having making embeddings of the graphs, it is important to understand what we are working with.
 The `data_analysis.ipynb` notebook contains a few functions providing some additional insights into the `tax_NCIT`